 Unfortunately, Aoshi was unavailable on weekends (and Sano had to work on Sunday in any case), which meant another day of trying to restrain the shade from hovering where other people might unknowingly walk through it and take ill effects from the invisible anger.
 It was just such a fucking pain.

-Aoshi’s shop was never terribly busy, and when the little parking lot was starting to fill up it was usually mostly for the market next door.
+Aoshi’s shop was never terribly busy, and when the little parking lot began to fill up it was usually mostly for the market next door.
 Sano didn’t see Hajime’s car yet, though, so he loitered around outside.
-Since this destination was only a negligible distance from his apartment, he’d come on foot, and therefore hadn’t outdistanced the ghost.
+Since this destination was a negligible distance from his apartment, he’d come on foot, and therefore hadn’t outdistanced the ghost.
 It maintained its customary slow, elliptical orbit as he stood on the curb and looked idly around.

 A couple of guys hanging out pointlessly in front of the used CD store on the far side of the market kept glancing over at him, and some market shoppers stared likewise as they emerged with full bags.
 He wondered if he seemed angrier than usual, or if it was just that he’d used blue gel in his hair today.

-Someone that was actually here to shop Forest of Four gave a startled look to the ghost as she emerged from her car, then a pitying one to Sano; she probably thought he was here for advice on how to deal with a red shade and was politely waiting for his appointment time outside where it wouldn’t disturb the business.
+Someone actually here to shop Forest of Four gave a startled look to the ghost as she emerged from her car, then a pitying one to Sano; she probably thought he was here for advice on how to deal with a red shade and politely waiting for his appointment time outside where it wouldn’t disturb the business.
 He was tempted to tell her, as she passed, that he was perfectly capable of dealing with red shades all on his own, thank you very much, but just then Hajime pulled up.

 Glad at the prospect of taking out some of his anger on a relatively willing victim, Sano went to meet him at his car.
 Hajime’s yellow eyes, on stepping from that vehicle, were not on Sano but on the ghost, and he looked a little surprised.
 “How long have you been waiting?”